 Trent Parker, PhD

-Trent is a chemical engineering professional with a particular emphasis on process safety.
-He has experience working on projects related to chemical engineering, process design, process safety, human factors, thermal hazard analysis, and runaway reactions.
-These include investigating refinery incidents as well as conducting safety analyses of chemical engineering laboratories.
+Trent is a chemical engineering and process safety professional with knowledge of fire protection, exposure assessments, and human factors.
+He has experience working on projects related to chemical engineering, process design, process safety, human factors, thermal hazard analysis, facility siting, dust hazard analysis, and heat stress analysis.
+These include investigating refinery incidents as well as conducting safety analyses for a variety of industrial facilities.

 He has worked to collect data on worker interactions with procedures and used the information obtained to develop a writer’s guide for operating procedures within industrial facilities.
-Additionally, he has investigated fire hazards associated with lead acid batteries.
+Additionally, he has investigated fire hazards associated with a variety of materials including lead acid batteries.

 Trent is an Engineering Intern (EI) and has received the Graduate Process Safety Certificate from the Mary Kay O’Connor Process Safety Center at Texas A&M University.